+The official rules of the CIP state that identity verification is either undertaken through documented means or through non-documentary methods.
 Document verification encourages a bank “to review more than a single document to ensure that it has a reasonable belief that it knows the customer’s true identity.”

-Non-documentary verification includes “contacting a customer; independently verifying the customer’s identity through the comparison of information provided by the customer with information obtained from a consumer reporting agency, public database, or other source; checking references with other financial institutions; and obtaining a financial statement.”
+Non-documentary verification includes “contacting a customer; independently verifying the customer’s identity through the comparison of information provided by the customer with information obtained from a consumer reporting agency, public database, or other source; checking references with other financial institutions, and obtaining a financial statement.”

 At the core of the CIP is a time-specific undertaking, meaning that banks must ensure they verify the account holder within a “reasonable” time period of the account opening.

 The CIP Final Rule in the Patriot Act outlines six general requirements for a CIP: